dataloop-ai-apps/pipeline-templates/active_learning/README.md

 # *Active Learning* Template

 <img src="assets/pipeline.png" alt="Image of the pipeline">

 ### Introduction:

-Explain about the template flow here.
+Automate the iterative process of fine-tuning your model, covering labeling, model creation, training, evaluation, and deployment of the best version.

 ### installation:

 In order to use the template, you need to follow these steps:

 * Open the pipelines page and select Create Pipeline.
 * Select Use a Template from the dropdown list.

 <img src="../assets/pipeline_create.png" alt="Image of the pipeline creation page">